MirandaYates/SquadUp/readme.md

-Hello, this is SquadUp.
-Check in.
+Hello, this is our Squad.

--Miranda checked in
+-Miranda
--Kamaal checked in ;)
+-Kamaal

--Tyler here
+-Tyler

--brent is the man
+-Brent
--Andy checking in
+-Andy